zapplea/sentiment_coarse_model/aic/README.md

 4. for elmo
 confirm bidirectional in hyperparameter

+5.data process
+how to process number? convert to NUM4 format?

 # Question:
 1. we use sentiment_bilstm twice for sentiment and attribute seperately, should I combine them to one?